jmiszczak/mypubs/README.md

 ```bash
 php bibproc.php publications.xml latex-doc-list.xsl
 ```
-File `index.php` can be used producing HTML list with data from `publications.xml` and displaying them of the personal home page.
+File `index.php` can be used to generate HTML list with data from `publications.xml` and displaying them of the personal home page.

 File `bibtex.php` is used to produce BiBTeX files, used in the list produced by `index.php`.